YellowPrawn/Paper-Scraper/README.md

 # Paper-Scraper

-# When manually adding test data, name the file "test_(INT).txt" and place in ./papers.
+# When manually adding test data, name the file "test_(INT).json" and place in ./papers.
 Make sure there are no duplicates file names.

-# Label a piece of data by appending "\n<^>" to the end of the test data.

-# ./papers/size.txt contains basic information for the program.
-When manually adding test data only change the second line in the file.
-The second line must be the largest integer used as (INT) for naming "test_(INT).txt".
-If the largest (INT) value is not specified, some data may not be used for training thus reducing the accuracy of the program.
+# Follow standard JSON formatting and ensure you enter data as shown
+#   {
+#       "question":"QUESTION",
+#       "classification":"CLASSIFICATION",
+#   }

+# classification is case sensitive.
+There are no preset classifications except for those used in the sample training data

+# If the program outputs the wrong classification, manually change the classification accordingly and rename the file as "test_(INT).json"